Devanshk11/Teachify-Learning-Platform-For-Kids/README.md

 **Features**

--<u>Simple and Intuitive Learning</u> : Teachify has bright colors and engaging visuals that capture children’s attention

--Dictionary : It enables user to get every word it searches

--Talking Bot : User can interact with bot and learn multiple languages more efficiently

--Wikipedia : It provides user to search everything and get result in multiple languages

--Planned Courses : The courses are planned according to children’s age group and their learning ability
+-Simple and Intuitive Learning : Teachify has bright colors and engaging visuals that capture children’s attention -Dictionary : It enables user to get every word it searches -Talking Bot : User can interact with bot and learn multiple languages more efficiently -Wikipedia : It provides user to search everything and get result in multiple languages -Planned Courses : The courses are planned according to children’s age group and their learning ability

+**Project Outcome**

+-Teachify helps user to experience new way of studying rather than traditional way -Simple and interactive content for children
+-With this user will save time and cost as they can learn many new things from their home -Teachify provides kids with a fun and interactive way to learn new concepts and skills , which can help them in school and academics

+**Technology Stack**

+-FRONT END :- Pycharm 2022.3.2
+-BACK END :-  MySQL 8.0